slopezpereyra/slopezpereyra.github.io/_posts/2025-11-03-AgainstSocialMedia.md

 and stupefying at best.
 We must only come to a simple, straightforward
 realization: we do not need social media.
 At least assuming you don't depend on them professionally, there is no need they satisfy which cannot be satisfied in a more healthy, meaningful and enriching way.

-\end{document}